The content herein is derived from the original description (Zhang et al., 2010).

 Paragraphs of black text will be labeled if further subdivision of

 Olive text indicates a specimen that has not been

 thoroughly examined (for example, for microscopic details) and marks other places in the text

 where data is missing or uncertain.

-All material on this page is derived from the protolog of the present species unless otherwise indicated.
+The following material is derived from the protolog of the present species.

 NOTE: Spore measurements from papers following the notation of Z. L. Yang use his "Times New Roman" face for "Q"

 Having an upper layer comprising inflated, ellipsoid to clavate to fusiform, almost colorless, hyaline terminal cells (50 - 280 × 15 - 40 µm).